Looking After Orchids for beginners

 - Coconut husk chips or sphagnum moss (optional – for moisture retention)

-In all instances, it would be advisable to buy dedicated, very free draining orchid growing medium from your local garden centre.
+If looking after orchids is your priority, it would be advisable to buy dedicated, very free draining orchid growing medium from your local garden centre.

 When to repot: The best time to re-pot is spring.
 During this season, your orchid will start to grow new leaves and roots.
 If you re-pot now, you will benefit from a natural growth spurt.